shabin5785/Golang_notes/Go_4.md

 -Consider a function that works correc tly in a sequential program.
 That function is concurrency- s afe if it continues to work correc tly even when cal le d concurrently, that is, from two or more goroutines with no additional synchronizat ion.
+A type is concurrency-s afe if all its accessible met hods and operat ions are concur rency-s afe.